Benedict Rogers

 He is the co-founder and deputy chairman of the Conservative Party's human rights commission and the co-founder of the International Coalition to Stop Crimes Against Humanity in North Korea.
 He is also the East Asia Team Leader at Christian Solidarity Worldwide and the founder of Hong Kong Watch.
 He is also a member of the advisory group of the Inter-Parliamentary Alliance on China (IPAC) and an advisor to the World Uyghur Congress.
-On 31July 2020 it was announced that he will be appointed to the new role of Chief Executive of Hong Kong Watch late September the same year.
+He became the Chief Executive of Hong Kong Watch in September 2020 and continues to hold that position.
 He has written three books which focus on Burma and co-authored two others on Christian human rights obligations.

 Early life and education

 Rogers was born in London and graduated in 1996 with a Bachelor of Arts in Modern History and Politics from Royal Holloway and a Master of Arts in China Studies in 1997 from the School of Oriental and African Studies (SOAS), both of which are constituent colleges of the University of London.